Reckless burning is setting a fire in a reckless manner which is a less serious charge than arson.

 Your actions must be considered a gross deviation from how a reasonably cautious person would have acted under similar circumstances.

 You may not have set out to destroy property but if your actions were incredibly irresponsible such as throwing a cigarette into a dry bed of leaves that ignites and burns down a neighborhood, it can be considered reckless burning.

 Reckless burning can be a “wobbler” offense, meaning the prosecutor can charge you with either a misdemeanor or as a felony depending upon the facts and circumstances of the case and your criminal record, if any.

 In matters where no structure was burned, however, it is a straight misdemeanor carrying a penalty of no more than 6 months in county jail.

 But if you burned down or fire damaged a residence or business, forest land or caused serious bodily harm to someone, it becomes a wobbler offense so that either a misdemeanor or felony may be charged:

-- If a structure or forest land was recklessly burned and you are charged with a felony, you face 16 months, 2 or 3 years in county jail.
+- If a structure or forest land was recklessly burned and you are charged with a felony, you face 16 months, 2 or 3 years in county jail4.
 As a misdemeanor, it is a maximum jail sentence of 6 months.

-- For reckless burning of an inhabited structure or property that was inhabited, the penalty as a felony is 2, 3 or 4 years in state prison.
+- For reckless burning of an inhabited structure or property that was inhabited5, the penalty as a felony is 2, 3 or 4 years in state prison.
 If a misdemeanor, it is up to one year in county jail.

-- For reckless burning that causes great bodily harm to someone, you face 2, 4 or 6 years in state prison if a felony.
+- For reckless burning that causes great bodily harm to someone, you face 2, 4 or 6 years in state prison if a felony6.
 A misdemeanor conviction is a maximum of one year in county jail.

 There are defenses to a charge of reckless burning: